-If objects with mass are attracted to each other then the force between them is known as Gravitational force.
-It keeps all the planets; including earth in our solar system in orbit around the Sun.
-It is also the reason why moon stays in orbit around earth.
+It is also the reason why the moon stays in orbit around earth.
 Gravity does not have a dual nature.
-It only attracts, never repel.
+It only attracts, never repels.
 Sir Isaac Newton discovered the gravity.
 Stars burn because of gravity as it squeezes their matter together.

 Fun Facts: –